Hot Shots Calendar

-Hot Shots Calendar is a promotional calendar featuring glamour models for the UK based arms firm Edgar Brothers.
-The calendar has been in existence since 2009.
+Hot Shots Calendar was a promotional calendar featuring glamour models for the UK based arms firm Edgar Brothers.
+The calendar was published from 2009 to 2020.

-Fifty-percent of the money made from sales of the calendar and associated products goes to various UK and US military charities including the Special Operations Warrior Foundation and Help for Heroes.
+Fifty-percent of the money made from sales of the calendar and associated products went to various UK and US military charities including the Special Operations Warrior Foundation and Help for Heroes.

-The calendars are made in association with several other sponsors including: SureFire, Crye Precision, Soldier Systems and SmithOptics.
+The calendars were made in association with several other sponsors including: SureFire, Crye Precision, Soldier Systems and SmithOptics.
 The exclusive media partner for the calendar is Soldier Systems.

 Themes

 The theme for the 2013 calendar was 1950s pin-up girls.
 It was launched at the Imperial War Museum North, in Trafford Park, Greater Manchester.
 The company also produced a behind-the-scenes video explaining how the calendar was made.

 The 2014 calendar had a James Bond / 007 theme.
 This time the calendar was launched at the bi-annual Defence Security and Equipment International (DSEi) arms fair event.
 Again the company produced a behind-the-scenes video.

 The 2015 calendar had a "tongue-in-cheek take on the life of a soldier" as its theme.
 The launch party was held on 21 October 2014 at The Milton Club, Deansgate, Manchester.
 In attendance were the Mancunian boxers Ricky Hatton, Scott Quigg, Anthony Crolla and Marcus Morrison.

 Mad Max was the theme of the 2016 calendar and was launched at the DSEi.

 2017's theme was Operation Desert Fox.